Jason-Durr/CSCI4430/Project1/Readme.txt

 Special Features
 - Alpha Renaming Convention:
-    We renamed all the bound variables by concatenating the original Atom to itself Everytime we hit an apply statement we concatenated a L (Left) or a R (Right) depending on which expression we were renaming
+    We renamed all the bound variables by concatenating the original Atom to itself Everytime we hit an apply statement we concatenated a L (Left) or a R (Right) to the variable being replaced depending on which expression we were renaming